 (d) The executive committee has all powers and authority of the board of trustees.
 The board shall have an advisory role only and shall advise the executive committee of the actions recommended by the board.

-B. The terms of the two members of the executive committee of the SCRA board of trustees who are not required to be trustees at the time of their election, pursuant to Section 13-17-40(B)(1) , begin on July 1, 2021.
-The executive committee shall elect the initial members: one for a two-year term and one for a four-year term.
-Thereafter, the terms are four years.
+B. The initial term of the member of the executive committee of the South Carolina Research Authority Board of Trustees who is not required to be a trustee at the time of his election, pursuant to Section 13-17-40(B)(1) , as amended by this act, begins on July 1, 2021, and ends on July 1, 2024.

 SECTION 2.
 Section 13-17-70(8) of the 1976 Code is amended to read: